 Using examples, both good and bad, from my portfolio.

-#1 Check and double check spelling before committing to cake writing (Mazel tov is two words not one).
+First and foremost, always remember to check and double check spelling before committing to cake writing (Mazel tov is two words not one).

-#3 Write with a deliberately wonky font.
-Wonky style is the most forgiving of all fonts.
+I prefer to write with a deliberately wonky style font because it is the most forgiving of all cake writing fonts.

 Writing blindly without a strategy may result in some words getting crammed against a starfish followed by an unexpected amount of extra space at the bottom of the cake, the solution to which is to underline the sentiment over and over and over and over and over and over again….or better yet, plan the placement of words in advance of writing.
 Take a shorter inscription, Congratulations Meredith, for example.

 Note first how the words line up horizontally.
 Meredith is a shorter word than Congratulations so on the cake, Meredith should be tabbed in.
 Note that the M at the start of Meredith falls under the g in Congratulations so when it comes time to write Meredith, begin directly under that g.

 To achieve vertical symmetry, write words from the inside of the phrase out.

 For example, for the 4-line inscription, Happy Birthday, Barbara & Jeff, begin by writing the center portion of the text, Birthday, Barbara.

 Then add the top and bottom elements.
-This method will guarantee that the text will be evenly distributed vertically.
+This method guarantees that the text will be evenly distributed vertically.
 More commonly, a cake reads Happy Birthday So-and-So with only one person’s name.
 In that case, begin by writing the word Birthday across the middle then finishing with Happy on top and So-and-So on the bottom.

 To include inscriptions on the vertical sides of cakes, roll out a 1/8” thick slab of fondant, modeling chocolate, or, marzipan.
 Write on it, allow it to dry, then affix it to the side of the cake with a dot or two of buttercream.

 The benefit of using rolled modeling chocolate for plaques is that it can also be curved like this tag on a present cake.
 The plaque method is handy since it avoids writing directly on the surface of a cake.
 Make a mistake?
 No worries; just flip the plaque over and write on its back side or conceivably, write on as many plaques as it takes to get it right.

-This chocolate cake writing tutorial was brought to you by:
+This chocolate cake writing tutorial was brought to you by